eamanj/personal-webpage/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: This page is not complete.
-It will soon display a collection of my most recent projects.
-In the meantime, please take a look at my CV.
+It will soon display my past projects too.
 nav: true
 ---